 - Pros: Fairly quick, easy and no razor needed.

 - Cons: Be careful.
-The depilatories in hair removal creams are very strong can give you a chemical burn or irritation, especially if you have an allergic reaction or sensitive skin.
+The depilatories in hair removal creams are very strong and can give you a chemical burn or irritation, especially if you're prone to an allergic reaction or have sensitive skin.

 It's not as bad as Steve Carell made it seem in The 40-Year-Old Virgin.

 - Pros: After waxing, you can be hair, and worry-free, for three to six weeks.

 - Cons: There is always the possibility of burns, bruising, pimples, and ingrown hair.
 Sometimes the skin gets itchy when growing.

 - Pros: This is one of the oldest hair removal methods and tends to be great for sensitive skin.
 It's also is known to hurt less than waxing because the paste used is removed in the same direction in which hair grows.

 - Cons: Depending on where you live, you might have some trouble finding someone that does a real sugaring technique.
 Skin irritation and ingrown hair can also play a part in this method.

 While you're not 100% guaranteed that you'll never see your hair again, only seek this option if you're fine with having a bare chest for good.
 You have the option of going to a professional or using an at-home device.

-- Pros: FDA approved for permanent hair reduction, and large areas can be treated at once.
+- Pros: This method is FDA approved for permanent hair reduction.
+Plus, large areas can be treated at once.